 The word victims is right there in the agency’s name, which one might naïvely interpret as a hint that they understand something about the needs of, well, victims.
 Brand identity of course does not equal insight; In mine and too many others cases it is clear they have been inoculated against it.

-Having resigned myself to the digital, I discovered that the three‑page report I needed was buried somewhere inside this 250‑page chimera.
+Having resigned myself to the digital, I knew the three-page report I needed had to be buried somewhere inside this 250-page chimera.
 No OCR.
 Of course there was no OCR.
 Why on earth would a government record in the twenty‑first century be text‑searchable?
 Instead, each page had to be viewed manually, like some medieval manuscript.

 To add insult to the tedium, the file itself was corrupted in a way that felt almost performative.
 You would scroll down a page, watch the text appear, and then, as you continued, it would simply vanish.
 Scroll back up, and the page would now be blank, as though the document had decided retroactively that you were not authorised to recall what you had just read.
 Printing it was an even more avant‑garde exposition: some pages produced text, others emerged as spectral whiteouts.
 It was less a document than a psychotic episode in selective redaction.